Natural Resources

 Off-Highway Vehicle Record of Decision and Plan Amendment

-The Forest Service (FS) has made a decision to the amend forest plans listed on the document.
+The Forest Service (FS) has decided to amend the forest plans listed in the document.
 The amendment eliminates wheeled motorized cross-country travel with a few specific exceptions.
 The decision is based on the analysis in the Final Environmental Impact Statement (FEIS), which was prepared jointly with the Bureau of Land Management.
-This decision document applies to National Forest System Lands only.
-Each national forest and grassland manage OHV use based on its land and resource management plan (referred to as forest plans).
-The Dakota Prairie Grasslands are currently covered by the Custer National Forest plan and included in that plan.
+This decision document applies only to National Forest System Lands.
+Each national forest and grassland manages OHV use in accordance with its land and resource management plan (referred to as a forest plan).
+The Dakota Prairie Grasslands are currently covered by the Custer National Forest plan and are included in it.

 To read the decision, click here.